-Caring for a pet can cost a pretty penny, especially when it comes to prescription medications.
+Caring for a pet can cost a pretty penny, especially prescription medications.
 But guess what?
-It turns out you don't have to spend as much as you have been.
-Here's why, and how, you can get low cost pet meds.
+You don't have to spend as much as you have been.
+Here's why and how you can get low-cost pet meds.

 According to the American Animal Hospital Association, veterinarians often markup the price of prescription drugs when you purchase directly from their office.
-The markups can range from 100 percent to 1,000 percent depending on the drug.
-Not to mention that some vets charge an additional $5 to $15 dispensing fee.*
+Depending on the drug, the markups can range from 100 percent to 1,000 percent, besides an additional $5 to $15 dispensing fee some vets charge.*

-Luckily, purchasing your pet's medications online allows you to not only bypass that dispensing fee, but you can also shop at wholesale prices.
-This price disparity occurs because online pharmacies typically purchase medications in bulk, meaning they receive bulk pricing, in turn offering you the best price possible.
-Your vet, who has no place to store bulk amounts of medications, has to purchases smaller amounts without the bulk rate discount, forcing them to overcharge.
-Plus, there's an overhead cost for keeping the medication in stock and a loss risk if the medication expires while sitting on their shelf.
+Luckily, purchasing your pet's medications online allows you to bypass that dispensing fee and shop at wholesale prices.
+This price disparity occurs because online pharmacies typically buy medicines in bulk.
+Hence, they receive the meds in bulk pricing, allowing them to offer you the best price possible.
+Your vet has no place to store bulk amounts of medications and has to purchase smaller quantities.
+Hence, he or she doesn't get the bulk rate discount, forcing them to overcharge.
+Plus, there's an overhead cost for keeping the medication in stock and a loss risk if it expires while sitting on its shelf.

-Instead of walking out of your vet's office with medication in hand, walk out with a prescription and their quoted price.
+You can get the meds at a low price with a straightforward trick.
+Instead of walking out of the vet's office with medication, get a prescription and their respective quoted price.
 Then go online and see how their quote matches up with sites specializing in pet prescription drugs.
 Just be sure you're shopping at one of the Veterinary-Verified Internet Pharmacy Practice Sites accredited by the National Association of Boards of Pharmacy — like this one!

-This kind of price shopping is especially effective for medications needed for chronic conditions.
+This price shopping is especially effective for medications needed for chronic conditions.

 The 3 Most Common Pet Medications You're Spending Too Much On